• Free shipping on all orders

 3. Introduce Them in a Territory Where the Rabbit is Well Established

-After acquainting your pets via scent, you can attempt to safely introduce them in the area where the rabbit is established and feeling confident, especially if dealing with an adult cat.
-On the other hand, when meeting a kitten, a neutral territory is more appropriate, as some territorial rabbits may charge and even injure the kitten.
+After acquainting your pets via scent, you can attempt to safely introduce them in the area where the rabbit is established and feel confident, especially if dealing with an adult cat.
+On the other hand, when meeting a kitten, neutral territory is more appropriate, as some territorial rabbits may charge and even injure the kitten.
 The room will vary depending on how you’re bringing the pets together.
 Remember both or at least one pet needs to be in their carrier or crate, ideally the cat.

 4. Give Your Rabbit Space to Move and Hide